vdanielb/ideas/README.md

 # Startup Ideas
 ## Essay AI Checker
 - Problem: cheating is rampant with AI.
 Especially writing essays.
-- You know how google docs has a function where you can see writing history?
+- Solution: You know how google docs has a function where you can see writing history?
 - Professors/teachers assign essays on our own platform.
 The platform is just a simple document editor but it tracks writing history, typing patterns, etc. and tells professors if it was written by AI or not.
   - Better than using AI checkers like GPTZero cuz some students writing styles could be similar to AI
   - "Couldn't students still ask ChatGPT to write it for them and then just copy-type it one by one?"
 Sure but it will detect if you're pausing and revising and stuff like a human.
 It'd require so much more effort to cheat the system that at that point just write the essay yourself bro.